mcbegamerxx954/mcbe_shader_redirector/README.md

 # NOTICE
-This does not work properly and i dont know if it ever will because minecraft precaches worlds (yeah)
+This does not work properly and i dont know if it ever will because minecraft caches worlds (yeah)

 So i will not polish this till i find a way to fix that